Video file naming and structure for decade-scale retrieval

 Naming files so they survive decade-scale storage

 Write a sidecar manifest at ingest.
-A plain-text .manifest.csv file sitting alongside each directory should list filename, SHA-256 hash, file size in bytes, capture date, and a human-readable description.
-Embedded metadata in MKV or MP4 containers gets stripped during re-encodes, copies through certain NAS applications, and cloud sync clients.
+A plain-text .manifest.csv file alongside each directory should list filename, SHA-256 hash, file size in bytes, capture date, and a human-readable description.
+Embedded metadata in MKV or MP4 containers gets stripped during re-encodes, copies through some NAS applications, and cloud sync clients.
 The sidecar file is the ground truth.
 Treat it as part of the archive, not a convenience.

 Directory structure and redundancy schedule